WesternSydneyUniversity/cdms-comp3036-fsd-assignment-blog-with-solution/README.md

 - [ ] User must see the list of blog post categories, where each category points to UI showing only posts of that category
 - [ ] User must see the list of blog post tags, where each tag points to UI showing only posts of that category
 - [ ] User must see the history of blog posts, showing month and year, where each moth, year tuple points to UI showing only posts of that category
+- [ ] Tags and history items shown are only considered from active posts
 - [ ] The list shows the following items:
   - blog title, pointing to detail page
   - short description